toschka123/Symatrix/README.md

 with a, s, d you can do the same for the circle stroke (outline)  <br>

 AutoSymatrix is an attempt to automate the drawing process.<br>
-PatternGenerator is an interesting byproduct that creates complex patterns in quick succession.